Gwaenynog Environmental Policy

 - We try and avoid using too many chemicals in the garden, and then only when necessary or with something which will cause little or no harm.

-- There are logs piled around which are very attractive to the wildlife – but most spare or excess wood is used by us in the fires in the house – so recycling!
+- There are some fallen branches and logs in our woodland areas which are very attractive to the wildlife – but most wood at Gwaenynog is used either in firepits on the campsite or by us in our biomass boiler which supplies heating and hot water to both the farmhouse and campsite – so recycling!

 - There is a towel and bed linen policy, as per the notice in the bathrooms.
 Automatically we change these every 7 days (and with each new guest arrival, of course!) unless asked for a more frequent change.
 Any towels placed in the shower will get changed for fresh ones.

-- Although we have our own water supply, so we would appreciate consideration in usage – so please don’t leave the tap running when brushing teeth, for example.
+- We have our own water supply from a borehole, but please be considerate with usage to preserve resources – so please don’t leave the tap running when brushing teeth, for example.

 - Please turn off lights when not in use.
-We are using bulbs with low energy wattage, as and when they need replacing.
+We are using bulbs with low energy wattage in all guest rooms.

-- We try and shop locally as much as possible, especially our local butchers!
+- We try and shop locally as much as possible, especially our local butcher who sources all meat from within 15miles of his shop at Llanfair Caereinion!

-- As we have a septic tank, nicknamed Sid, we need to ask everyone to be considerate over what they put down the toilet – poor Sid cannot cope with more than toilet paper!
+- As mentioned, we need to ask everyone to be considerate over what they put down the toilet – as our system cannot cope with anything more than toilet paper!
 So, no sanitary towels, nappies, teabags, or facial wipes, for example.